Info

 Example stringValue: EACH;pcs BOX;box DOZ;DOZEN

-Any configuration that does not fit the pattern will be printed out as a warn log message and ignored for processing.
+Any configuration that does not fit the pattern will be printed out as a warning log message and ignored for processing.

 Key and Value - Unit Explained

-The left-hand side of the configuration aka 'key' are the units in the procurement system.
+The left side of the configuration aka 'key' is the units in the procurement system.

 The right part aka 'value' is the unit available in the ICM.